EnvyingGolem47/SuperUtilities-Python3/README.md

 # SuperUtilities-Python3
-A custom made python 3 file that adds some features that aim to streamline the coding process.
+A custom-made python 3 file that adds some features that aim to streamline the coding process.

 This was made primarily for a python coding class, apologies it is a little out of the blue.